satyamgajjar21/Creating-Dashboards-Using-IBM-Cognos-Analytics/README.md

-Creating Dashboards Using IBM Cognos Analytics
+Creating Dashboards Using IBM Cognos Analytics <br>
 This repository highlights my work in utilizing IBM Cognos Analytics to create interactive dashboards for analyzing sales and service metrics in a car dealership chain.
 I independently designed and implemented these dashboards, providing key insights into performance indicators for sales and service operations.

 Project Overview